vmware-tanzu-labs/cf-mgmt/README.md

   # ldap group that contains users that will be added to cf and given org auditor role
   ldap_group: test_org_auditors

+  # added in 0.0.62+ which will allow configuration of a list of groups works with ldap_group
+  ldap_groups:
+    - test_org_auditors_2

 # if you wish to enable custom org quotas
 enable-org-quota: true